ridercz/ShirtShop/CODE_OF_CONDUCT.md

-# ShirtShop
-T-Shirt shop created with .NET Core 2

-## Contributor Code of Conduct
+# Contributor Code of Conduct

 This project adheres to No Code of Conduct.
 We are all adults.
 We accept anyone's contributions.
 Nothing else matters.